toycor/cosanta-core/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/cosantad`
-Configuration file:  `/etc/dashcore/cosanta.conf`
+Configuration file:  `/etc/cosantacore/cosanta.conf`
 Data directory:      `/var/lib/cosantad`
 PID file:            `/var/run/cosantad/cosantad.pid` (OpenRC and Upstart) or `/var/lib/cosantad/cosantad.pid` (systemd)
 Lock file:           `/var/lock/subsys/cosantad` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dashcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dashcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the cosantacore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the cosantacore user and group.
 Access to cosanta-cli and other cosantad rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/cosantad`
-Configuration file:  `~/Library/Application Support/DashCore/cosanta.conf`
+Configuration file:  `~/Library/Application Support/CosantaCore/cosanta.conf`
-Data directory:      `~/Library/Application Support/DashCore`
+Data directory:      `~/Library/Application Support/CosantaCore`
-Lock file:           `~/Library/Application Support/DashCore/.lock`
+Lock file:           `~/Library/Application Support/CosantaCore/.lock`

 4. Installing Service Configuration
 -----------------------------------